 Bronchiectasis may affect many areas of the lung (diffuse bronchiectasis), or it may appear in only one or two areas (focal bronchiectasis).
 Typically, bronchiectasis causes widening of medium-sized airways, but often smaller airways become scarred and destroyed.

 The inflammation and infection can extend to the small air sacs of the lungs (alveoli) and cause pneumonia, scarring, and a loss of functioning lung tissue.
 Severe scarring and loss of lung tissue can ultimately strain the right side of the heart as the heart tries to pump blood through the altered lung tissue.
-The right-sided heart strain can lead to a form of heart failure called cor pulmonale (see see Sidebar 1: Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension).
+The right-sided heart strain can lead to a form of heart failure called cor pulmonale (see see Sidebar 1: Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders).

 Very severe cases of bronchiectasis, which occur more commonly in underdeveloped countries and in people who have advanced cystic fibrosis, may impair breathing enough to cause abnormally low levels of oxygen and high levels of carbon dioxide in the blood, a condition called respiratory failure (see Respiratory Failure).